Update – COVID-19

 All companies that meet the eligibility requirements for SECR are responsible for making their own energy and carbon disclosures in their annual report.

-Asset owners are required to report on their own operations (if obligated), and to state which of their invested companies are obligated, and which aren’t.
-Unlike ESOS, there is no “one in, all in” arrangements whereby all subsidiaries are obligated if one entity within the fund meets the criteria.
+If obligated, asset owners are required to report on their own operations.
+We recommend that they also state which of their invested companies are obligated, and which aren’t, but this is not mandatory.
+Unlike ESOS, there is no “one in, all in” arrangement whereby all subsidiaries are obligated if one entity within the fund meets the criteria.
 Eligible companies within a fund are responsible for making their own disclosure.

 When determining where the regulations are applicable, it is advised that a downward analysis of the group structure is carried out from the highest UK parent as requirements will vary for each investment depending on the eligibility criteria.